brinkmanlab/cloud_recipes/README.md

 Configure `kubectl` by running `aws eks --region us-west-2 update-kubeconfig --name <cluster name>`.

+Services accessible via `kubectl proxy` can be listed by running `kubectl cluster-info`.

 Refer to the Kubernetes section for the remaining information.

 ## Azure